wassermanlab/IBVL/Nextflow_script/GPCC_version/Alignment_SNV_pipeline.md

 ```

-  ## Frequency calculation for the SNV
+  ## Frequency calculation for the SNV using [VariantsToTable](https://gatk.broadinstitute.org/hc/en-us/articles/360036896892-VariantsToTable)

 Only works for the SNV frequency as other values are necessary for the MT variants